Why you should use management rights experts

 Amy is a property lawyer with 20 years experience, more than half of which has been spent at Hynes Legal.

-She was the first lawyer to work in the firm’s (then new) Brisbane office in 2004 when Hynes Legal was based on the Gold Coast.
-Her career (as happens with professional women) was interrupted by having to be a mother to her two children, but with both of them now in the school system, she is back on deck at Hynes Legal full time.
+She was one of the first lawyers to work in the firm’s (then new) Brisbane office in 2004 when Hynes Legal was based on the Gold Coast.

-Amy is very down to earth and is capable of cutting straight to what the core issue of any problem.
+Amy is very down to earth and is capable of cutting straight to what the core issue of any problem along with her fellow team members at Hynes Legal.

-She is (obviously) the proud mother of two beautiful children, loves running and fitness generally, and for the sporting amongst you, has some deep AFL connections – not the least of which is to her husband who is a former elite level AFL umpire.
+She has two beautiful children, loves running and fitness generally, and for the sporting amongst you, has some deep AFL connections – not the least of which is to her husband who is a former elite level AFL umpire.

 Areas of practice